-of non-tradable consumption.
+Lower wages in the non-tradable sector lead to a fall in prices in the non-tradable sector that increase consumption of non-tradable goods.
+Since the elasticity of substitution across goods is less than unitary, the fall in prices leads to the counterfactual fall in the share of non-tradable consumption that is opposite to the observed increase in the share of non-tradable consumption.
 The changes in the disutility of work have a minimal effect on the real exchange rate and thus play a limited role in explaining movements in the net export-share-to-GDP ratio.
-Overall, the movements in the disutility of working are powerful in explaining the bulk of the increase in the share of non-tradable employment, while they generate a counterfactual fall in the share of non-tradable consumption and have substantially no power in explaining the changes in commodity prices, the real exchange rate, and net exports.
+Overall, the movements in the disutility of working are powerful in explaining the bulk of the increase in the share of non-tradable consumption and have no power in explaining the changes in the real exchange rate and net exports.